ldedier/42Header.py/README.md

 * HeaderWriter.openFile("Sample.c") will return the fd of Sample.c in **writing mode** after adding the 42Header

-* HeaderWriter.writeHeader(fd) will add the 42Header to the fd
+* HeaderWriter.writeHeader(fd, "Sample.c") will add the 42Header to the fd considering fd is the file descriptor of Sample.c in **writing mode**